TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 <img width="200" src="./migration.25.2.png">

-In other words, it should contain only these three folders and only a single configuration file called `trueBlocks.toml`.

-Once you've removed any other file or folders, `chifra` should will stop complaining and you will be finished with the migration.

-Important: If you've customized any of the other configuration files, you must move those values.
-You will find the new location of the files in `$HOME/.local/share/trueblocks/config/mainnet`.
-Move anything you've customized EXCEPT the `[requires]` group in `blockScrape.toml`.
-That config is no longer needed.
+**Important:** If you've customized any of TrueBlocks' configuration files other than `trueBlocks.toml`, you should preserve those values.
+You will find fresh copies of the existing config files in `$HOME/.local/share/trueblocks/config/mainnet`.
+Move any setting you've customized ***EXCEPT*** the `[requires]` group in `blockScrape.toml`.
+That config item is no longer needed.

+When you're finished, the root configuration folder should contain a single toml file (`trueBlocks.toml`) and four subfolders: `abis`, `config`, `cache`, `unchained`.
+The `config`, `cache`, and `unchained` subfolders should contain only chain-specific sub-folders (no files).
+There must be at least one (`mainnet` and may or may not be others).

+Continue running `chifra status --terse` until it stops complaining.
+When it does, you will know you're finished.

 ## Are you finished?

-If you've completed the above steps, you should be able to run all `chifra` commands as before.
-If `chifra` continues to complain, you've not completed something properly.
-Please review the above steps.
+If you've completed the above steps, you should be able to run any `chifra` command.
+If `chifra` continues to complain, review the above steps or contact us in discord.

-You'll know things are working properly if you run `chifra status --terse` and you can see the folder locations you've modified.
-On our machines, it says:
+Run `chifra status --terse`.

+Once the migration is finished, it will return:

 ```
 <date-time> Client:       erigon/2021.11.3/linux-amd64/go1.16.3 (archive, tracing)